matn7/Google-Platform-Notes/flashcard/Microservices.md

 The master node is responsible for managing an entire cluster.
-It monitors the health check of all the nodes in the cluster, stores members information regarding different nodes, plans the containers that are scheduled to certain worker nodes, monitors containers and nodes, etc. So, when a worked node fails, the master moves the workload that failed node to another healthy worker node.
+It monitors the health check of all the nodes in the cluster, stores members information regarding different nodes, plans the containers that are scheduled to certain worker nodes, monitors containers and nodes, etc. So, when a worker node fails, the master moves the workload that failed node to another healthy worker node.
 Below are the details of the four basic components present inside the control plane.
 * API server: The API server is the primary interface for interacting with the Kubernetes cluster.
 It exposes the Kubernetes